|Born||in Wall Lake, Iowa, USA|

 His career received a major boost when he co-starred with Chico Marx on the short lived television show called The College Bowl (1950 - 1951).
 On the show he acted, sang, and danced along with others.
 The show lasted for 26 weeks.
-After College Bowl was cancelled Andy Williams was offered regular singing duties on Steve Allen's Tonight!
-(1953) show, which led to Andy's first recording contract with Cadence Records in 1956 and his first album.
+After College Bowl was cancelled Andy Williams was offered regular singing duties on Steve Allen's The Tonight Show (1953) show, which led to Andy's first recording contract with Cadence Records in 1956 and his first album.
 A "Top 10" hit came with the lovely ballad "Canadian Sunset".
 This, in turn, was followed by "Butterfly" (#1), "Lonely Street", "I Like Your Kind of Love", "Are You Sincere" and "The Hawaiian Wedding Song", the last tune earning him five Grammy Award nominations.
 An ingratiating presence on television, he was handed a musical show co-hosting with June Valli and a summer replacement series of his own.
 In the meantime, he developed into a top nightclub favorite.

 In 1962, Andy made a lucrative label change to Columbia Records, which produced the "Top 10" pop hit "Can't Get Use to Losing You" and a collaboration with Henry Mancini, which inspired Andy's signature song, "Moon River," the Oscar-winning tune from the popular Audrey Hepburn film Breakfast at Tiffany's (1961).
 Andy had the honor of singing the song during the Oscar ceremony.
 Other major chartbusters for Andy came with the movie theme songs Days of Wine and Roses (1962), Dear Heart (1964) and Love Story (1970).